Do you want to learn how to improve your illustrations for your website?

 Complementary – colours that are opposite a particular colour that are of the same chroma (orange / green for example).

-Compound – colours that are selected from a gamut (or limited colour palette).
+Compound – colours from a gamut (or limited colour palette).

 Shades – colours which are of the same chroma and hue, but of different shades or lightness.